vLLM for Inference

 nvidia-smi

-docker exec node nvidia-smi --query-gpu=memory.used,memory.total --format=csv
+docker exec $VLLM_CONTAINER nvidia-smi --query-gpu=memory.used,memory.total --format=csv

 Next steps